Who She Used To Be

 How do you prove you didn’t do it?

-Heartbroken, in shock, and under investigation by the police, Eva leaves her peaceful haven of Whidbey Island for the bustling streets of London, desperate to untangle the threads of her mother’s life.
+Under investigation by the police but desperate to prove she’s innocent, Eva runs away from the peaceful haven she’s created for herself in Whidbey Island and heads for the bustling streets of London, her mother’s home long ago.
+As she untangles the threads of her mother’s life, Eva questions who she really is and if she’s capable of murder.
 Along the way she discovers hidden lies, brutal revenge and secret betrayals that threaten not only her freedom and her identity, but her very life.

-Like What She Never Told Me, Kate McQuaile, In Her Wake, Amanda Jennings or The Missing One, Lucy Atkins, this novel focuses on the themes of family, identity, loss, grief and the secrets that families keep.
+Like What She Never Told Me, Kate McQuaile, In Her Wake, Amanda Jennings or The Missing One, Lucy Atkins, this novel explores themes of motherhood, identity, trust, of ourselves and others, and the secrets that families keep.

 Join my free book club